top of page

 Pedagogical Frameworks That Foster Learner Agency

-Empowering students as co-designers doesn’t happen in a vacuum, it flourishes within the right pedagogical architecture.
+Empowering students as co-designers doesn’t happen in a vacuum.
+It flourishes within the right pedagogical frameworks.
+Here are a few powerful, evidence-informed frameworks that support learner agency:

 Use it to… co-construct units around real-world problems, student wonderings, or provocations.

-🔸Project-Based Learning (PBL)
+🔸 Project-Based Learning (PBL)

 Use it to… give learners control over the product, process, or purpose — or all three.

-🔸Universal Design for Learning (UDL)
+🔸 Universal Design for Learning (UDL)

 UDL ensures that all learners can access and engage with learning through multiple means of representation, expression, and engagement.
 It supports agency by acknowledging learner variability from the outset.